jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Best-Practices/Public-Network-Connect-to-MongoDB-Instance.md

 # Public Network Connection MongoDB Instance

 ## Background Information
-MongoDB does not provide public network connection at present.
-If you need to connect MongoDB instance locally, you can do it by means of virtual machine proxy forwarding.
+JCS for MongoDB does not provide public network connection at present.
+If you need to connect JCS for MongoDB instance locally, you can do it by means of Virtual Machines proxy forwarding.

 ## Precautions

 - The means of connecting MongoDB instance through the public network can only be used in the test environment.
 Please do not use in the production environment.
-- Connecting through the virtual machine proxy, the MongoDB instance does not support Connection String URI and cannot guarantee high availability of the instance.
+- Connecting through the Virtual Machines proxy, the MongoDB instance does not support Connection String URI and cannot guarantee high availability of the instance.